What happens once I'm approved?

 - Postpartum women are certified until six months after delivery.

 - Breastfeeding women are certified as long as they are breastfeeding or until their breastfed infants' first birthday.

-- Infants are certified for the time period up until their first birthday.
+- Infants are certified until their first birthday.

-- Children are certified for six-month periods, up until the end of the month in which they turn five years old.
+- Children are certified for six-month periods, up until the end of the month in which they turn 5 years old.